 Community college students are often excluded from conversations surrounding broadening participation in STEM, particularly in the fields of engineering and computer science (ECS).
-The Society of Women Engineers is conducting a phased research study of ECS transfer students to understand the success of women and minority students on this pathway towards a baccalaureate degree.
+The Society of Women Engineers conducted a phased research study of ECS transfer students to understand the success of women and minority students on this pathway towards a baccalaureate degree.
 The findings suggest that greater attention to this pathway could make a significant impact on our ability to diversify the engineering profession.

 Phase I: Diversifying STEM: Student Success and Community College Transfer in Engineering and Computer Science in Texas.
 The first phase of this research entailed a quantitative analysis of 10 years of education data to understand the success rates of women on the transfer pathway in ECS.